UsingEnglish.com

 Lesson Plan Content:

-Take turns trying to remember questions that your partner asked you.
-Continue until one of
+When you stop asking questions, take turns trying to remember questions that your partner asked you.
+Continue until one of you gives up.

 Useful language for playing the game